-The University of Nottingham has contracted with TP Health Ltd for the provision of Occupational Health services to staff and students.
+The University of Nottingham has contracted with Optima Health Ltd for the provision of Occupational Health services to staff and students.

 If you have concerns about your health and how this is impacting on your work, or if you have concerns about a team member, then seeking OH support and advice may help.